RandomStudio/random-studio/src/pages/projects/tide-window-display-for-alexander-mcqueen.md

 ---
 templateKey: Project
-title: "A kinetic Window Display for Alexander McQueen "
+title: "Tide Window Display for Alexander McQueen "
 intro: We worked with Alexander McQueen to design a display for their flagship store in London to showcase the new Curve bag.
 Drawing inspiration from the SS21 campaign film directed by Jonathan Glazer – a dystopian short unfolding